Mojo structs

 Static methods

-A struct can also have static methods.
+A struct can have static methods.
 A static method can be called without

 creating an instance of the struct.
 Unlike instance methods, a static method